Classical fracton spin liquid and Hilbert space fragmentation in a 2D spin-$1/2$ model: Discussion

 Because the spiderweb model is constructed directly from a discretization of a rank-2 U(1) gauge theory, we expect the fragmentation to be generic to other two-dimensional U(1) fracton models at spin-1/2.
 In those cases, the necessary tunneling processes are expected to be even more complex~\cite{Placke2023}, which would further suppress quantum dynamics and amplify the fragmentation effect.

-The existence of an extensive number of fracton-free Hilbert space sectors is intrinsic to the spiderweb model and independent of the spin magnitude $S$.
-However, for $S>1/2$ the sectors are enlarged, enabling stronger quantum fluctuations.
-In fact, in a companion work~\cite{Niggemann2025b}, we show that despite the persistence of Hilbert space fragmentation an increase of the spin magnitude to $S=1$ is sufficient to realize a fracton quantum spin liquid with all its hallmark signatures of a higher-rank gauge theory, including emergent magnetic fields and photon excitations.
+However, for $S>1/2$ the sectors in the spiderweb model are enlarged, decreasing the impact of Hilbert space fragmentation.
+In our companion work~\cite{Niggemann2025b}, we show that an increase of the spin magnitude to $S=1$ is sufficient to realize a fracton quantum spin liquid with all its hallmark signatures of a higher-rank gauge theory, including emergent magnetic fields and photon excitations.
+We note that as $S$ tends to infinity, plaquettes (almost) always remain flippable and thus become noninteracting, eventually making the system classical.